VenturaDelMonte/InputGenerator/README.md

-# Inputgenerator for my Masterthesis
+# InputGenerator for my Masterthesis

+This project contains various generators, that create random or not-so-random workloads for testing my customized version of [Apache Flink](https://flink.apache.org/).
+Currently, all generators generate data for RabbitMQ, but that might change in the future.

 ## Compile Project